Aaron-Junker/windows-uwp.de-de/windows-apps-src/xbox-apps/frequently-asked-questions.md

 ### <a name="i-sold-my-xbox-one-and-left-it-in-developer-mode-how-do-i-deactivate-developer-mode"></a>Ich habe meine Xbox One verkauft und im Entwicklermodus belassen.
 Wie deaktiviere ich den Entwicklermodus?

-Wenn Sie keinen Zugriff mehr auf Ihre Xbox One haben, können Sie es im Partner Center von Windows deaktivieren.
-Weitere Informationen finden Sie unter der **deaktivieren Sie die Konsole mit der Partner Center** im Abschnitt der [Xbox eine Developer-Modus Deaktivierung](devkit-deactivation.md#deactivate-your-console-using-partner-center) Thema.
+If you no longer have access to your Xbox One, you can deactivate it in Windows Partner Center.
+For details, see the **Deactivate your console using Partner Center** section in the [Xbox One Developer Mode Deactivation](devkit-deactivation.md#deactivate-your-console-using-partner-center) topic.

-### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>Bin ich immer noch den Entwicklermodus, aber ich links im Developer-Programm, das über Partner Center.
+### <a name="i-left-the-developer-program-using-partner-center-but-im-in-still-developer-mode-what-do-i-do"></a>I left the Developer Program using Partner Center but I'm in still Developer Mode.
 Wie gehe ich vor?

 Starten Sie Dev Home, und wählen Sie die Schaltfläche **Leave developer mode** aus.
 Dadurch wird die Konsole im Einzelhandelsmodus neu gestartet.

 ### <a name="can-i-publish-my-app"></a>Kann ich meine App veröffentlichen?

-Sie können [Veröffentlichen von apps](../publish/index.md) über Partner Center, wenn Sie haben eine [Developer-Konto](https://developer.microsoft.com/store/register).
+You can [publish apps](../publish/index.md) through Partner Center if you have a [developer account](https://developer.microsoft.com/store/register).
 Die auf einer Xbox One im Einzelhandelsmodus erstellten und getesteten UWP-Apps durchlaufen denselben Aufnahme-, Überprüfungs- und Veröffentlichungsprozess, den Windows heutzutage durchführt.
 Mithilfe zusätzlicher Überprüfungen werden die aktuellen Xbox One-Standards erfüllt.

 ### <a name="can-i-publish-my-game"></a>Kann ich mein Spiel veröffentlichen?